 Overview:

-Working with HSU’s Enrollment Management staff, the Center for International Programs (CIP) staff should establish baseline data on the numbers of international students enrolled in community colleges in the western United States.
+Working with HSU’s Enrollment Management staff, the Center for International Programs (CIP) staff should establish baseline data on the numbers of international students enrolled in community colleges in the western United States

-Develop a targeted list of community colleges with high international student enrollment and research their international transfer student fair dates and locations.
-Coordinate with Enrollment Management staff to have these fairs covered utilizing high quality recruitment materials.
-Individuals representing HSU should also make an appointment with international student recruitment staff while at the community college campus.
+Develop a targeted list of community colleges with high international student enrollment and research their international transfer student fair dates and locations Coordinate with Enrollment Management staff to have these fairs covered utilizing high quality recruitment materials.
+Individuals representing HSU should also make an appointment with international student recruitment staff while at the community college campus

 Contact community colleges to inquire about their willingness to list HSU’s information on their applications.
-Community Colleges will sometimes do this to support their own recruitment efforts.
+Community Colleges will sometimes do this to support their own recruitment efforts

 Intended Outcomes: